tongyanjun/Public-CSE255-2022/notebooks/Section4-Final-Project/README.md

 ### Other solutions (neural networks or your models are too large to upload to Gradescope)

 Note that this is only for code submission.
-You still need to submit your `results.csv` and `country_reuslts.csv` to Gradescope.
+You still need to submit your `results.csv` and `country_results.csv` to Gradescope.

 ### Submission Directory Structure: